Models of PA: when two elements are necessarily order automorphic: Abstract

 \section{Abstract}

 We are interested in the question of how much the order of a non-standard model of PA can determine the model.
-In particular, for a model $M$, we want to find a ``minimal" set of pairs of non-standard elements $(a,b)$ such that the linear orders $\{x:x < a\}$ and $\{x:x < b\}$ are isomorphic.
-It is proved that this set includes all pairs $(a,b)$ satisfying the condition: there is an element $c$ such that for all standard $n,c^n < a,c^n < b,a < bc$ and $b < ac$.
+In particular, for a model $M$, we want to characterize the complete types $p(x,y)$ of non-standard elements $(a,b)$ such that the linear orders $\{x:x < a\}$ and $\{x:x < b\}$ are necessarily isomorphic.
+It is proved that this set includes the complete types $p(x,y)$ such that if the pair $(a,b)$ realizes it (in $M$) then there is an element $c$ such that for all standard $n,c^n < a,c^n < b,a < bc$ and $b < ac$.
 We prove that this is optimal, because if $\diamondsuit_{\aleph_1}$ holds, then there is $M$ of cardinality $\aleph_1$ for which we get equality.
+We also deal with how much the order in a model of PA may determine the addition.